MISP/misp-book/automation/README.md

 The order of columns will be honoured including those related to object level information.

-To select object level columns, simply pre-pend the given object column’s name by object_, such as:
+To select object level columns, simply prepend the given object column's name by object_, such as:

 ~~~~
 https://<misp-instance>/events/csv/download/<event-id>?attributes=timestamp,type,uuid,value&object_attributes=uuid,name